jpmcb/OSU-Auto-Mod/README.md

 ## Contribution guidelines
 ___
-Please refer to the CONTRIBUTING.md file for the guidelines1
+Please refer to the CONTRIBUTING.md file for the guidelines!

 ## Community guidelines
 ___